I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-pio-transmit-cancel-ready-notification.md

 ### -param <i>PioTransmit</i> [in]

 <dd>
 <p>A <a href="serports.sercx2piotransmit_object_handle">SERCX2PIOTRANSMIT</a> handle to a PIO-transmit object.
-The serial controller driver previously called the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265269">SerCx2PioTransmitCreate</a> method to create this object.</p>
+The serial controller driver previously called the <a href="..\sercx\nf-sercx-sercx2piotransmitcreate.md">SerCx2PioTransmitCreate</a> method to create this object.</p>
 </dd>
 </dl>

 ## -returns
-<p>The <i>EvtSerCx2PioTransmitCancelReadyNotification</i> function returns <b>TRUE</b> if the ready notification was successfully disabled and the serial controller driver can guarantee that this notification will not cause the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265273">SerCx2PioTransmitReady</a> method to be called.
+<p>The <i>EvtSerCx2PioTransmitCancelReadyNotification</i> function returns <b>TRUE</b> if the ready notification was successfully disabled and the serial controller driver can guarantee that this notification will not cause the <a href="..\sercx\nf-sercx-sercx2piotransmitready.md">SerCx2PioTransmitReady</a> method to be called.

 The function returns <b>FALSE</b> if the driver has already called <b>SerCx2PioTransmitReady</b>, or is about to call this method.</p>

 ## -remarks
 <p>Your serial controller driver must implement this function.
-The driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265269">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>
+The driver registers the function in the <a href="..\sercx\nf-sercx-sercx2piotransmitcreate.md">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>

 <p>If the associated write request times out or is canceled while a ready notification is enabled, SerCx2 calls the <i>EvtSerCx2PioTransmitCancelReadyNotification</i> function to cancel the pending notification.
-If this call returns <b>FALSE</b>, SerCx2 expects the serial controller driver to call <a href="https://msdn.microsoft.com/library/windows/hardware/dn265273">SerCx2PioTransmitReady</a>; only after this call does SerCx2 call the <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-cleanup-transaction.md">EvtSerCx2PioTransmitCleanupTransaction</a> event callback function, if it is implemented, and complete the request.</p>

-<p>To cancel a previously enabled ready notification, the <i>EvtSerCx2PioTransmitCancelReadyNotification</i> function typically disables the interrupt in the serial controller that indicates that the transmit FIFO is ready to accept more data.
-SerCx2 enabled this interrupt in a previous call to the <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-enable-ready-notification.md">EvtSerCx2PioTransmitEnableReadyNotification</a> function.</p>

-<p>For more information, see <a href="NULL">SerCx2 PIO-Transmit Transactions</a>.</p>

-<p>To define an <i>EvtSerCx2PioTransmitCancelReadyNotification</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSerCx2PioTransmitCancelReadyNotification</i> callback function that is named <code>MyPioTransmitCancelReadyNotification</code>, use the <b>EVT_SERCX2_PIO_TRANSMIT_CANCEL_READY_NOTIFICATION</b> function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_SERCX2_PIO_TRANSMIT_CANCEL_READY_NOTIFICATION</b> function type is defined in the Sercx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_PIO_TRANSMIT_CANCEL_READY_NOTIFICATION</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>Your serial controller driver must implement this function.
-The driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265269">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>

-<p>If the associated write request times out or is canceled while a ready notification is enabled, SerCx2 calls the <i>EvtSerCx2PioTransmitCancelReadyNotification</i> function to cancel the pending notification.
-If this call returns <b>FALSE</b>, SerCx2 expects the serial controller driver to call <a href="https://msdn.microsoft.com/library/windows/hardware/dn265273">SerCx2PioTransmitReady</a>; only after this call does SerCx2 call the <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-cleanup-transaction.md">EvtSerCx2PioTransmitCleanupTransaction</a> event callback function, if it is implemented, and complete the request.</p>
+If this call returns <b>FALSE</b>, SerCx2 expects the serial controller driver to call <a href="..\sercx\nf-sercx-sercx2piotransmitready.md">SerCx2PioTransmitReady</a>; only after this call does SerCx2 call the <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-cleanup-transaction.md">EvtSerCx2PioTransmitCleanupTransaction</a> event callback function, if it is implemented, and complete the request.</p>

 <p>To cancel a previously enabled ready notification, the <i>EvtSerCx2PioTransmitCancelReadyNotification</i> function typically disables the interrupt in the serial controller that indicates that the transmit FIFO is ready to accept more data.
 SerCx2 enabled this interrupt in a previous call to the <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-enable-ready-notification.md">EvtSerCx2PioTransmitEnableReadyNotification</a> function.</p>